Core Concepts

 Think of a workspace as answering: “Which project files can this agent see, and where do they appear in the container?”

-- agent class = the environment
+- role = the environment

 - workspace = the accessible files